zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 ```

 Now if we replace the `getPhotosByTokenAndUsers` function with `getPhotosByTokenAndUsersSequentially` in the `main` function,
-It will return photo for each user sequentially.
+it will return photos for each user sequentially.

 ```diff
 var main = function() {